 Having taught the development process and it's strategies in Rwanda in the previous unit, the next thing to do is to explore learners on the need to plan for the available resources in the country so as to achieve the stated goals of development.
 They should know, analyse and appreciate why it requires engaging different persons in the development process of the country.
 Task them with a research topic on why they think it is necessary to plan, who should be involved and how should planning be done for effective results.
 Allow them time to research, share and discuss for general consensus of the subject matter.
-This will help them acquire skills on planning and develop a positive attitude towards full participation in the planning for the well-being of the entire Rwandan society.
+This will help them acquire skills on planning and develop a positive attitude towards full participation in the planning process where necessary and provide requirements for planning for the well-being of the entire Rwandan society.